 This interdisciplinary course explores, from a global perspective, the religious imaginations' depictions and ideas of the agency of non-material or earthly forces which the world's religions depict.
 This course will examine a wide variety of depictions and concepts as found in material artifact and cultural practice, from a variety of disciplinary perspectives.
-This course fulfills the Ideas and Innovations - World requirement of the Foundations and Perspectives general education curriculum.
-Prerequisites: FYS 111, GE 112, ENG 111, 112, and junior or senior standing.
+In this culminating and collaborative general education experience, students will work in a professional manner with students from other disciplines to create a cross-disciplinary solution to a problem specific to the course content.
+This course fulfills the Ideas and Innovations CAPS-World requirement of the Foundations and Perspectives general education curriculum.
+Prerequisites: FYS 111, FYS 112, ENG 111, 112, and junior or senior standing.